suncoast-devs/handbook/lessons/cs-api-servers/index.md

 ### Startup.cs

-This file controls the startup of the part of our system that handles receiving requests from clients and sending results.
-Lets walk through the code and discuss all the important pieces.
+This file controls the startup part of our system that handles receiving requests from clients and sending results.
+Let's walk through the code and discuss all the important pieces.

-In the code below we've taken the included `Startup.cs` and added documentation about each line and it's purpose.
+In the code below we've taken the included `Startup.cs` and added documentation about each line and its purpose.

 > NOTE: You won't have to edit this code often, but you may update it as we add
 > new libraries and capabilities to our system.